FHPythonUtils/CatImage/README.md

   -h, --help            show this help message and exit -g, --greyscale       image in greyscale (as opposed to colour?)
   -u, --url             image is url (as opposed to file?)
-  -c CHAR, --char CHAR  char to use in colour print -b, --big             big image?
+  -c CHAR, --char CHAR  char to use in colour print use $'chr' for escaped
+                        chars
+  -b, --big             big image?
 ```

 Alternatively, drop into your project and use: